-The trail now goes through the drier upper part of Manang district, cut off from the full effect of the monsoon by the Annapurna range.
+The trail today passes through the drier upper part of Manang district, entirely cut off from the full effect of the monsoon by the Annapurna range.
 Enjoy the mountain view on the upper trial via Ghyaru and Ngawal (3660m).
-The trail continuous from Mungji(3500m) past the outstanding picturesque village.
+The trail is continuous from Mungji(3500m) past the outstanding picturesque village to Manang.
 Overnight in Manang.

 Day 9: Rest day in Manang

-It is important to spend a day in Manang before departure to Thorung La (5416m).
-There are some magnificent views around the village and it is the best way to gain altitude during the day and return in the afternoon.
-Manang is one of the major trading centres in the Himalaya region.
+It is necessary to spend a day in Manang before departing to Thorong La (5416m).
+There are some magnificent views around the village, and it is the best way to gain altitude during the day and return in the afternoon.
+Manang is one of the major trading centers in the Himalayas region.
 We will spend this day exploring around Manang so that our body gets used to the changing altitude.
 Overnight in Manang.

 Day 10: Manang-Yak Kharka(4120m/3-4hrs)

-From Manang, the trail crosses a stream, climbs to the village of Tenki above Manang, and then continues to climb out of the Marshyangdi Valley turning northwest up the valley of Jarsang Khola.
+From Manang, we cross over a stream, and then climb to the village of Tenki, bove Manang.
+And then continue out of the Marshyangdi valley turning northwest up the valley of Jarsang Khola.
 After crossing a small river on a wooden bridge, the trail passes an ancient old Mani wall in a pleasant meadow and then comes up to the small village of Yak Kharka.
 Overnight in Yak Karka.